annelledejager/blog/life.md

 layout: page
 title: life
 permalink: /life/
-description: Short stories, experiences and tips from my life.
+description: short stories, experiences and tips from my life
 ---

 {% for story in site.life %}